haslhofer/articles/README.md

 I found it powerful in any work situation to ask the question of "How do we make this win-win?".
 Building things with 10% more effort so two teams can use it, and it doesn't have to be built twice.
 Getting promoted because you built a new business rather than outmaneuvered your colleagues.

 It starts with simple things like doing walking 1:1s outside on a sunny day - a chance to enjoy a gorgeous summer while having a productive discussion and getting stuff done.
 Surplus, not an either-or.

+# My job doesn't give me enough opportunity to learn
+At Microsoft, like in so many other companies, we have employee listening systems.
+One area I keep struggling with as a manager in high-tech is around feedback on "lack of learning opportunities".
+I hear this in 1:1 conversations, and it's recurring theme.

+Usually, the rationalization is either time ("we're all too busy shipping that we don't get time to learn"), resources ("alack of learning resources"), or job content ("my job ha no learning opportunities").
+Talking to other managers anecdotal evidence suggests this problem is pervasive.

+Over the years in my management role I've tried things like "learning Fridays", "AI learning groups", "guilds", too many things to remember.
+Then feedback ticks up for a quarter (you can't deny action was taken), and falls right back the quarter after.
+I clearly haven't figured this one out.

+Maybe I need to change from "how I can fix this for you" to "how do I help you fix this for yourself".

+## Curiosity
+I deeply believe that the amount I learn is largely driven by my own level of curiosity (which is fully under my control) rather than the specific situation or job I am in.
+There is always something fascinating to learn and discover in the most mundane of circumstances.

+Last weekend I had to fix a closet door which was impossible to open.
+I'm busy during the week, so I dread these "other jobs" on my plate on the weekend.
+But form some unknown reason I convinced myself that surely there's SOMETHING worth learning here.
+I had this elaborate theory that all I'd have to do is spray WD40 and the problem would go away.
+But to my great surprise I discovered how the friction of the door was actually controlled - it had this little metal ball embedded in small metal cylinder with a spring in it.
+The cylinder was embedded in the top of the door, and created friction with another metal piece in the door frame opposing it.
+Once I understood how everything worked, the fix was trivial (move the cylinder further down into the door to increase the distance between metal ball and frame, a quick fix with a screw driver).
+I was mesmerized by the simplicity of the mechanism, and how few parts were needed to create a durable, servicable component that did its job well.
+The software engineers reading this will surely appreciate these characteristics.

+Back to learning.
+Even my dreaded weekend 'job' offered a unique opportunity to learn because I reframed my mind from dread to curiosity.
+So I think what's really often missing in our jobs is reframing things in a way how a an alien (or child!) would look at what we do - finding the magic in how groups work together, being amazed by the tools and infrastructure that took decades of the smartest people in the world to build, or the complexity of human interactions and the many pitfalls communication entails.
+Once curiosity is "on", there's no way not to learn.

+## Learning material
+Even only using my King County Library card and youtube alone there's more amazing learning material available for let's say a 3d modeling software I'm currently learning than I can consume in my lifetime (probably many times over).
+What I found is that availability of learning material is not the gating factor.
+It's about ensuring that whenever you have time, the right learning material is already queued up, ready to go.
+It's an easy fix - prime the learning pump once a week by selecting the next few chapters in your learning journey.
+Have them available, ready to go.

+## Time to learn on the job
+I have to admit that I've rarely if ever found the 'official' corporate training courses that useful.
+My personal learning style has always been "on the job doing projects", rather than in the abstract without some concrete outcome attached.
+One of the reasons I decided not to do postdoc work and go into industry.
+I learn by tinkering, applying things, doing things in a tight feedback loop with outcomes I can point to.
+The fallacy I see is seeing learning as a disconnected activity rather than an integral part of what I get paid to do.

+Writing this post motivated me to fix the carburetor of our lawn mower that had stopped working - a task I had procrastinated on far too long.
+It was a fascinating to learn what a carburetor does in the first place.